ndierckx/NOVOPlasty/README.md

 <html>
 #NOVOPlasty - The organelle assembler

-Is currently being beta tested, you can always contact if you want already a copy

 NOVOPlasty is a de novo assembler for short circular genomes.</br>
 For the moment NOVOPlasty only supports whole genome Illumina paired-end reads as input.